-1) Specify the user name and user type as well as the group which the user belongs to.
+1) Specify the user name, user type and the group which the user belongs to.
 Then configure the security level.

-User Name Set the SNMP user name using 1 to 16 characters.
+User Name Set the SNMP user name.
+You may use 1 to 16 characters.
 For different entries, user names cannot be the same.

-User Type Choose a user type based on the location of the user.
+User Type Choose a user type to indicate the location of the user.
+The default is Local User.
 Local User: The user resides on the local engine, which is the SNMP agent of the switch.
 Remote User: The user resides on the NMS.
-Before configuring a remote user, you need to set the remote engine ID first.
-The remote engine ID and user password are used when computing the authentication and privacy digests.
-Group Name Choose the name of the group that the user belongs to.
+As the remote engine ID and user password are used to compute the authentication and privacy digests, before configuring a remote user, you need to set the remote engine ID first.
+Group Name Choose the group that the user belongs to.
 Users with the same Group Name, Security Model and Security Level will be in the same group.
 Security Model Displays the security model.
 SNMPv3 uses v3, the most secure model.
 Security Level Set the security level.
-The security level from lowest to highest is: NoAuthNoPriv, AuthNoPriv, AuthPriv.
+The security level from highest to lowest is: NoAuthNoPriv, AuthNoPriv, AuthPriv, and the default is NoAuthNoPriv.
 The security level of the user should not be lower than the group it belongs to.
-NoAuthNoPriv: No authentication algorithm but a user name match is applied to check packets, and no privacy algorithm is applied to encrypt them.
-AuthNoPriv: An authentication algorithm is applied to check packets, but no privacy algorithm is applied to encrypt them.
-AuthPriv: An authentication algorithm and a privacy algorithm are applied to check and encrypt packets. - sen AuthNoPriv or AuthPriv as the security level, you need to set Authentication Mode or Privacy Mode.
-If not, skip this step.
-Authentication With AuthNoPriv or AuthPriv selected, configure the authentication mode and
+NoAuthNoPriv: Uses a username match for authentication, and no encryption is implemented.
+AuthNoPriv: An authentication mode is applied to check packets, but no privacy mode is applied to encrypt them.
+AuthPriv: An authentication mode and a privacy mode are applied to check and encrypt packets.

+2) If you have chosen AuthNoPriv or AuthPriv as the security level, you need to set corresponding Authentication Mode or Privacy Mode.
+If not, skip the step.

-Authentication Mode With AuthNoPriv or AuthPriv selected, configure the authentication mode and password for authentication.
+Authentication Mode With AuthNoPriv or AuthPriv selected, configure the authentication mode and password.
 Two authentication modes are provided: MD5: Enable the HMAC-MD5 algorithm for authentication.
 SHA: Enable the SHA (Secure Hash Algorithm) algorithm for authentication.
 SHA algorithm is securer than MD5 algorithm.
 Authentication Password Set the password for authentication.
 Privacy Mode With AuthPriv selected, configure the privacy mode and password for encryption.
 The switch uses the DES (Data Encryption Standard) algorithm for encryption.
 Privacy Password Set the password for encryption.
-Click Create